crawfxrd/gba-dev-rs/README.md

 cargo xbuild
 ```

-To make it a GBA ROM file, convert it from ELF to binary.
+To make it a GBA ROM file, build in release mode and convert the target from
+ELF to binary.

 ```
+cargo xbuild --release
-arm-none-eabi-objcopy -O binary target/armv4t-none-eabi/debug/untitled target/untitled.gba
+arm-none-eabi-objcopy -O binary target/armv4t-none-eabi/release/untitled target/untitled.gba
 ```

 ## Running